Guide To Upper-Level Physics Curriculum

 2. Design upper-level course structures to meet your department’s goals, students’ needs, and institutional constraints

-3. Use research-based instructional practices and inclusive pedagogy in the upper-level physics curriculum
+3. Use research-based teaching and inclusive pedagogy in the upper-level physics curriculum

 4. Establish and sustain support for instructional staff teaching upper-level courses